 70 Miles of highway mapping to full engineering design in 99 days

-E.L Robinson, a civil engineering and planning firm with 40 years of experience in transportation planning, analysis and design, was selected by West Virginia Department of Highways (WVDOH) to complete a demanding 70-mile highway mapping project in only 99 days.
+E.L Robinson Engineering, a civil engineering and planning firm with 40 years of experience in transportation planning, analysis and design, was selected by West Virginia Department of Highways (WVDOH) in the United States to complete a demanding 70-mile highway mapping project in only 99 days.

 This transportation project had no existing as-built map.
 To meet the timeline, the data had to be collected by mobile mapping, including:

 - Curve widening and slide repair

 - Creation of the Digital Terrain Model (DTM)

 - Extraction of topographic features, such as edge of pavement, striping, signage and utility poles

 - Culvert survey and inspection of more than 500 culverts and pipes